CurlyWurly-1/12F675-Development-board/README.md

  - To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the boards white housing ISCP interface via a 6 wire dupont harness.
 (See below for more information about this)
  - There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - do not exceed 5V)
    - via the supplied USB to Barrel connector.
-   - Via the "Pick it 3" Device  - Try to avoid using this technique - the voltage supplied from the Pickit 3 can be lower than 5V and the MPLAB X IDE detects and reports this as an error.
+   - Via the "Pick it 3" Device  - Try to avoid using this technique - The voltage supplied from the Pickit 3 can be lower than 5V and the MPLAB X IDE detects and reports this as an error.
 This seems to happen more with "Pickit 3" clones.

 <img src="images/12f675 board.jpg" alt="Dev board"/>